Make batch requests with the REST APIs

 Executive summary of the $batch option

-SharePoint Online (and on-premise SharePoint 2016 and later) and the Office 365 APIs implement the OData
+SharePoint Online (and on-premises SharePoint 2016 and later) and the Office 365 APIs implement the OData

 The request URL consists of the root service URL and the